alexblack/public/tripwhat.md

 For the <tt>My Trip</tt> feature, the app will need to remember the JSON document associated with the user's saved attractions.
 There is no API to fetch the JSON document for a list of IDs.

+For recent searches, remember the JSON document from <tt>/api/autosuggest</tt> for searches that the user selected.

 Autosuggest
 =========